 Texas Controlled Substance Act– Follow this link to read the full text of the Texas Controlled Substance Act.
 You can learn what crimes the state considers drug crimes, how they’re penalized and which drugs fall into what penalty group.
 The act can be read on the Texas Constitution and Statutes website.

 Substance Abuse Trends in Texas – Read a report about substance abuse trend in Texas.
 The University of Texas at Austin conducted the report, and it breaks down commonly abused drugs in the state, their threat, usage patterns and diseases related to substance abuse.

-Were you arrested in Harris County for a drug crime?
+Were you arrested in the state of Texas for a drug crime?
 If so, take the first step in building your defense and contact The Benken Law Firm.
 Brian Benken is a proven trial lawyer that will do everything in his power to achieve the best possible outcome for your situation.

 Let The Benken Law Firm defend you.
-Schedule a free case consultation today.
-Call (713) 223 - 4051.
+Call (713) 223 - 4051 to schedule a free consultation today.
 Brian Benken represents clients accused of drug crimes in every community across Harris County.
 Some of the communities include but are not limited to, Montrose, Midtown, West University Place, Rice Military and many others.